-BourbonAndVinyl is a blog about the timeless joys of listening to rock and roll music and having a sip or two of bourbon, preferably at the same time.
+BourbonAndVinyl is about the timeless joys of listening to rock and roll music and having a sip or two of bourbon, preferably at the same time.
 I like to focus on older, established artists who are making new music.
 That seems to be a sadly overlooked niche these days.
-Give me guitar chords not beats.
-It’s my hope that in these pages I’m able to evangelize rock and roll and the great bands who still play it.
+Although I’ll admit I’m always looking for brand new bands like Greta Van Fleet, Starcrawler or Dirty Honey.
+It’s my hope that in these pages I’m able to evangelize rock and roll and the great bands who play it.

-I am not a music critic.
-I did not study music theory in college.
-I’ve just spent a lifetime listening to music, going to concerts, reading liner notes and anything else I can get my hands on about the artists and music I enjoy.
-Put simply, I just love rock and roll music.
-If there is something that I’ve discovered over the years that helps you learn something you didn’t know before, my job will be successful.
+I’m just a dude – not The Dude – who loves music.
+I have spent a lifetime listening to rock n roll, going to concerts, reading liner notes and anything else I can get my hands on about the artists and music I enjoy.
+Some might say I’m slightly obsessive about rock n roll.
+Put simply my mission is to share that love of music with like-minded people.
+If there is something that I’ve discovered over the years that helps you learn something you didn’t know my job will have been successful.
 At the end of the day most of the thoughts here are my personal opinion…this is merely my point of view.
-I do appreciate a good dialogue and comments/reactions are welcome.
+I do appreciate a good dialogue and again, comments/reactions are welcome.

-It is my attempt in these posts not just to edify but to entertain as well.
-I try and see the humor in everything I do or have done.
-So some of these posts may have nothing to do with music or drinking but will be my attempt to make you laugh.
-In most cases the names are changed in these stories to protect the guilty.
+On occasion, some of these posts may have nothing to do with music or bourbon but will be my attempt to entertain by telling a story.
+It seemed funny at the time… In most cases the names are changed in these stories to protect the guilty.

 “It’s never to late to be what you might have been” – George Eliot